rcorcs/cgo18mscr/rebuttal.md

 B.1.Offline iterative compilation happens ahead-of-time in the development environment.
 Online iterative compilation is done *live* on users' machines.
 Offline requires developers to choose representative inputs, online does not.
 Instead, online optimization targets the actual user inputs.
 Being live on users' machines, inputs cannot run twice.
 We will clarify.

 B.2.Online iterative compilation has **never** been done before in the general case.
-Some work has done online autotuning/optimization where the developer provides a work or throughput metric (e.g. #requests/second assuming all requests have equal amount of work).
+Some work has done online autotuning/optimization where the developer provides a work or throughput metric (e.g. #requests/second assuming all requests have an equal amount of work).
 No one has solved the general case without developer involvement.
 We are the first to do this.
 We will clarify.

 B.3.Yes, there is work on input sensitivity.
 We agree, programs' behavior varies over inputs.
 That is why online iterative compilation is better, it optimizes according to actual user inputs.
 Input-sensitive iterative compilation (via multi-versioning, etc) is entirely orthogonal to online/offline.
-Online input-sensitive iterative compilation will match the users's inputs better.
+Online input-sensitive iterative compilation will match the users' inputs better.
 We will clarify.

 The papers, Fursin etal.,Ding etal.,and Chen etal., use offline strategies, they do not handle the online case.